CNBC Logo

 CNBC Logo 1991

 The victorious ’91 merger with FNN demanded a new approach to its image, which led to a change in logo style.
-Thanks to the large black uppercase lettering, the retained name was easy to read and remember.
+The retained name was easy to read and remember, thanks to the large black uppercase lettering.
 The middle part of the “C” had circles, one inside the other, alternating white and black.
 In their center, there was a black dot.
 This symbol had a double meaning.
 It resembled a target, a goal, which spoke to the essence of the channel’s existence – to hit the exact target with its information, providing the accuracy that would allow the viewer to solve his business problems victoriously.
 At the same time, such a symbol also resembled the spread of waves on the air, which pointed to the company’s profile as a television channel.

 Beneath the name, on a black rectangular plate with rounded left and right ends, in white, not very large typeface, was the text Information That Hits Home.
 This slogan is a characteristic of the company’s main goal.